Mintbase/templates/contract-deployer/README.md

 ## Project Walkthrough

-This is a simple contract deployer example built on top of **Next.js 14** using some of [@mintbase-js](https://github.com/Mintbase/mintbase-js) packages:
+This is a simple contract deployer example built on top of [mintbase nextjs starter](https://github.com/Mintbase/templates/tree/main/starter-next):

 - [@mintbase.js/sdk](https://github.com/Mintbase/mintbase-js/tree/beta/packages/sdk): to use the execute deploy contract call as described in the docs: